isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/certified-display-ad-servers.md

 >[!NOTE]
 >
->Each Medialets tag requires a small formatting change.
-The following example tag shows the additions highlighted in yellow.
+>For each Medialets tag, you must manually insert a backslash (`\`) in several places.
+The following example tag shows the required backslashes highlighted in yellow.

 ![Example tag for Medialets](assets/medailets_example_tag.png)